Cover photo

 K: Is Cajual's studio still on Goose Island?

 C: It's not.
 I feel that it should be a landmark though.
 You can drive by the address, 1229 N. North Branch, but it hasn't been there for many years.
-Goose Island is an interesting place in the city, I think there's an interesting energy that happens there.
+Goose Island is an interesting place in the city, I think there's an interesting energy there.
 A good friend of mine, Howard Bailey, ran an awesome club on Goose Island for a long time called Slick's Lounge, and that was a fun spot for many years, right down the street from Cajual.

 Goose Island Chicago